ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

-### Avoid caching especially sensitive information
+### Avoid caching sensitive information

 Caching (creating intermediate copies of data) can speed many responses.
-However, if you are serving especially sensitive data, you should isolate it.
+However, if you are serving very sensitive data, you should avoid caching it where practical.
 For example, if you're implementing a website, you should *only* serve that sensitive data from a few specialized web pages and *completely* disable caching of that data on the server, client, and any proxies along the way.
 Disabling caches prevents accidental spills from a cache, and is yet another way to implement least privilege.
-Caching can occur in any part of a system, but unnecessary caching of sensitive data is especially common as part of output, so we include this issue here.
+Caching can occur in any part of a system, but unnecessary caching of sensitive data is especially common as part of output, so we focus on disabling caching as part of secure output.

-On the server commonly-used systems for caching include memcached and Redis - disable caching of that data when you can.
+On the server commonly-used systems for caching include memcached and Redis.
 The safest way to ensure that the web browser and web proxy caching is disabled is through this set of HTTP headers (["How do we control web page caching, across all browsers?"](https://stackoverflow.com/questions/49547/how-do-we-control-web-page-caching-across-all-browsers)):

 ~~~~html_header
 Cache-Control: no-cache, no-store, must-revalidate